buk7456/FreeTX/doc/logical_switches.md

 Switch: L2
 ```

+Explanation:
+The throttle source (Y1 axis) is used to modulate the pulse width of the generated pulse waveform.
+Since the timer only accepts signals from control switches, we need to convert the output from the function generator.
+This is done via L1.
+When SwA is in the down position, the resulting signal is passed to the timer to control it.

 #### Method 2:
 Using the mixer and a virtual channel to create a pulse width modulated signal that controls the timer.